amacneil/cocktailrecipes/README.md

 * Twig Extension (provides `shake` twig filter)
 * Variables (provides read only API to access ingredients from within templates)

-Blocks provides many extension points, and more examples will be added in future (pull requests accepted).
+Craft provides many extension points, and more examples will be added in future (pull requests accepted).

 ## Unit Tests